cyang/abstract/README.md

 ## How to run
 1. Clone project
 2. Load unpacked extension in Chrome
+3. Install python packages by running ```pip install -r requirements.txt```
-3. Run ```python main.py``` to start the Flask server
+4. Run ```python main.py``` to start the Flask server
-4. Hover over a link for 1-2 seconds and you should get a notification!
+5. Hover over a link for 1-2 seconds and you should get a notification!
-5. Click the notification to read more
+6. Click the notification to read more

 ## Challenges I ran into
 * Using chrome extension notifications in the content script, when it is only allowed in background script.